Overview of oxygen delivery devices

 - Disadvantages: not intended for reuse, can be uncomfortable for some patients, and does not help with work of breathing

-Nasal cannula (aka nasal prongs), is one of the most commonly encountered oxygen delivery devices worldwide and the preferred method for delivering oxygen to infants and children under 5 years of age with hypoxaemia, according to the WHO.
+Nasal cannula (aka nasal prongs), is one of the most commonly encountered oxygen delivery devices worldwide and the preferred method for delivering oxygen to infants and children under 5 years of age with hypoxemia, according to the WHO.
 A nasal cannula consists of plastic tubes that end in two short tapered prongs that are placed in the nostrils.
 When delivering standard flow rates with this delivery method (1-6 LPM), the flow of oxygen usually does not meet the patient’s full inspiratory demand, so ambient room air mixes with the delivered oxygen.If nasal cannula are not available, there are multiple alternative oxygen delivery devices to consider as discussed below - including nasal or nasopharyngeal catheters.

 Nasal cannula should be sized by patient (neonate, infant, pediatric, adult) and can be secured with a piece of tape on the cheeks near the nose to avoid displacement, which is especially problematic in younger or altered patients.
 Gentle adhesive tapes designed for skin must be used to prevent skin breakdown, especially in neonates.
+When taping on neonates, ‘omentum’ or curling the tape should be done to avoid pressing the tubing into the skin.

 - Delivered O2 Concentration: 24-45% at 1-6LPM respectively in adults; Increasing the flow rate delivered through a nasal cannula increases the delivered oxygen concentration by 2-4% per liter per minute increase.
+The actual FiO2 will vary widely depending on the patient’s respiratory rate and tidal volume.

 - O2 consumption: consumption is the liters per minute set by the user